Died Pretty: 1990–2002: Second phase

 Died Pretty recorded their third album, Every Brilliant Eye, in Los Angeles with Jeff Eyrich (The Gun Club, The Plimsouls) producing.
 It was released on Blue Mosque in April 1990.
 The album featured a more polished production with leaner, more rock-oriented songs – it spawned the singles, "Whitlam Square" (February), "True Fools Fall" (May) and "Is There Anyone?".

 Their fourth album, Doughboy Hollow, was released in August 1991 on Blue Mosque and Beggars Banquet, which peaked at No. 24 on the Australian Recording Industry Association (ARIA) Albums Chart.
 The album was "[b]rimming with passionate, dramatic and alluring musical vistas".
 It was produced by Englishman Hugh Jones (The Damned, Echo & the Bunnymen, Simple Minds).
-Its singles, "Stop Myself" (July 1991), "D.C."
-(September) and "Sweetheart" (February 1992), despite being "near-perfect pop", did not achieve mainstream chart success.
+Its singles, "Stop Myself", "D.C." and "Sweetheart", despite being "near-perfect pop", did not achieve mainstream chart success.
 After recording the album, Brisbane bass guitarist Robert Warren replaced Clark.
 The band were nominated for two ARIA Awards in 1992.
 Welsh was replaced by a succession of drummers, Murray Shepherd (Screaming Tribesmen), Warwick Fraser (Screaming Tribesmen) and Stuart Eadie (Clouds) before he returned at year's end.

 Reuniting with producer Hugh Jones, their next album, Trace was released worldwide by Sony Music in September 1993, and became their biggest-selling album to date, peaking at No. 11 on the ARIA Albums Chart.
-It spun off four singles and videos, "Caressing Swine" (on a four-track EP in June), "Harness Up" (August, which reached the Top 40 Singles Chart), "Headaround" (November) and "A State of Graceful Mourning'" (December).
+It spun off four singles and videos, "Caressing Swine", "Harness Up", "Headaround" and "A State of Graceful Mourning'.
 The video for "A State of Graceful Mourning" was filmed in a forest that had been burned out by the 1994 Eastern seaboard fires.
 Soon after the release of Trace, long-time drummer Welsh left and became an English teacher in Thailand.
 A CD-EP, Days was issued late in 1994 with Nick Kennedy (Big Heavy Stuff) on drums.
 They supported R.E.M., at that band's request, on the Australian leg of their Monster Tour, in early 1995.